AleksandarPredic/online-neighbor/README.md

 ## Demo
 For the demo please visit this link [Demo](https://online-neighbor.acapredic.com/)

-Important: We only have "Mleko" products.
+**Important**: We only have "Mleko" products.
 So please only search for "Mleko" or "Kravica" :)

 It can also be installed as a PWA on your Android or IOS phone.